-BURN, WITCH, BURN!
-(1962)
+BURN, WITCH, BURN (1962) Blu-ray

 Directed by Sidney Hayers

 Meanwhile, after discovering Tansy has been dabbling in witchcraft (having learned the practice on an anthropology expedition with her husband in Jamaica), the staunch non-believer of the black arts Taylor destroys all her good luck charms which she vehemently claims has protected him from the evil forces at the college who want to destroy him and his career.
 Soon after spectacularly burning all Tansy’s charms, Taylor’s life turns for the worse.
 First, he is almost run down by a truck.
 Secondly, a female student, Margaret Abbott (Judith Stott), accuses him of raping her.
-Thirdly, Margaret’s jealous boyfriend Bill Jennings (Bill Mitchell) threatens Taylor with a gun, and finally, strange noises and supernatural phenomena terrorize Norman and Tansy during a violent thunderstorm.
+Thirdly, Margaret’s jealous boyfriend Bill Jennings (Bill Mitchell, YOU ONLY LIVE TWICE) threatens Taylor with a gun, and finally, strange noises and supernatural phenomena terrorize Norman and Tansy during a violent thunderstorm.
+As the strange occurrences become more and more sinister (including what seems like the possession of Tansy), Taylor must confront his own doubts and fears and ask a very viable question…is it possible that all the recent events have been caused by witchcraft or are they all coincidence?
+Norman’s quest for an answer leads him and the audience to a very thrilling climax.

 Director Sidney Hayers was no stranger to British horror as he directed the spectacular cult classic, CIRCUS OF HORRORS in 1960.
 He does an excellent job in sustaining a sinister mood throughout BURN, WITCH, BURN! while Reg Wyer’s moody black and white cinematography is also an asset.
 William Allwyn’s music is also excellent especially the scenes set at the abandoned cemetery.
 In addition, the stars are all extremely convincing and the pleasant surprise here is how well the all-American Janet Blair holds up quite nicely opposite her British co-stars.
 The scene in which Miss Blair is possessed by the spirit of the film’s true villain is particularly memorable.
 Miss Blair was an extremely talented actress/singer who was a Columbia Pictures’ contract player in the 1940s.
 For some reason however, she did not become a huge movie star which is an absolute shame because she carries this film so well.
-Her co-stars Peter Wyngarde and Margaret Johnson are also excellent throughout as are the other supporting players.
-As a side note, Peter Wyngarde gets top billing in the British release print (entitled NIGHT OF THE EAGLE) and in the American release print Janet Blair gets star billing.
-Mr. Wyngarde also appeared as a vengeful ghost in another classic of British horror cinema in Jack Clayton’s brilliant 1961 film version of Henry James’ THE TURN OF THE SCREW entitled THE INNOCENTS.
+Her co-stars Wyngarde and Johnston are also excellent throughout as are the other supporting players.
+As a side note, Wyngarde gets top billing in the British release print (entitled NIGHT OF THE EAGLE) and in the American release print Blair gets star billing.
+Wyngarde also appeared as a vengeful ghost in another classic of British horror cinema in Jack Clayton’s brilliant 1961 film version of Henry James’ “The Turn of the Screw” entitled THE INNOCENTS.

 BACK TO REVIEWS